Hey, you! Yes, you! Is it really you?

 The more accurately the system identifies a situation, the more it helps it determine an accurate risk score.
 That leads to an adaptive authentication system which is user friendly and more secure.
 This is where the intelligent adaptive authentication comes into the picture.

 2. What is intelligent adaptive authentication (IAA)

 An intelligent adaptive authentication will be always collecting users behavioural information.
 As an example, data such as from which geographic locations the user usually logs in, and at which times of the day a user logs in across all platforms and devices will be collected.
-Then all these data will be used to create behavioral models and risk profiles.
-To make these accurate behavioral or risk models and calculate risk scores, some intelligent adaptive systems even make use of machine learning techniques.
+Then all of this data will be used to create behavioral models and risk profiles.
+To make these accurate behavioral or risk models and calculate risk scores, some intelligent adaptive systems will even make use of machine learning techniques.